This article has been edited for 2020.

 Yomiuri Land Jewellumination

 Million’s of jewell-colored lights take over Yomiuri Land in this annual event!
 The whole park is lit up, in 8 spectacular areas.
-This is a can’t miss evening out this winter!
-Held in Yomiuri Land from 11 October 2018 – 17 February 2019.
+This is a can’t miss an evening out this winter!
+Held in Yomiuri Land until Apr 4 2021.

 Fast food?
 On Christmas?
 Yes!